chriscdn/promise-semaphore/README.md

 ## Example 2

-Say you have an asynchronous function to download a file and save it to disk
+Say you have an asynchronous function to download a file and save it to disk:

 ```js
 async function downloadAndSave(url) {